GChrysostomou/instance-specific-rationale/README.md

-## TaSc

-Repository for the paper *"Flexible Instance-Specific Rationalization for NLP Models"*
+Repository for the paper *"Flexible Instance-Specific Rationalization for NLP Models"* to appear at AAAI 2022.

 ## Prerequisites